 See SQL Identifiers for more information.

 Only idents of type USER can connect to a database using the CONNECT statement.

 If it is desired that a CONNECT TO DEFAULT be effectively performed, but with the possibility of specifying one or more of connection, ident or password, then specify database-specifics but supply an empty string for database.

-The maximum length of database, ident and connection is 128 characters.
+The maximum length of database, connection, ident and password is 128 characters.

 If an SQL statement is executed in an application without first executing a CONNECT statement, an implicit CONNECT TO DEFAULT is performed.